 Excellent phone etiquette skills become even more important when you consider that 80% of new patients’ first contact with your practice is over the phone.
 Do you even know how many new patients you are losing due to poor telephone etiquette?
 The only way for you to be absolutely sure about how your patients are being treated over the phone is for you to have a telephone etiquette plan in place.
 The good news is that it’s relatively easy to implement one, if you know how…

 This is where customer service expert and consultant, Tracy Bird, FACMPE, CPC, CPMA, CEMC, CPC-I, comes in.
-On Wednesday, July 7th at 1pm ET, during her live, 60-minute online training session, Tracy will walk you through how to effectively identify where your front desk phone etiquette skills are falling short and exactly how to correct them.
+During her 60-minute online training session, Tracy will walk you through how to effectively identify where your front desk phone etiquette skills are falling short and exactly how to correct them.
 You’ll receive proven training tools that will help ensure your staff are effectively trained.
 You’ll also receive proven management tools that will allow you to keep tabs on your phone etiquette and take action before a problem escalates.

 - Head off negative online reviews with proven phone greetings